-The following clinical skills are believed to be those present in competent analytic work.
-They are included here in order to give applicants an idea of what the committee looks for when evaluating work submitted for certification.
-Some of the skills are more specifically analytic than others, and many overlap.
-Most skills can be revealed indirectly through the narrative of the work and need not necessarily be articulated directly in the written or oral reports.
-The committee members use the components of the list as guidelines only, not as a set of required criteria rigidly held in some perfectionistic view of analytic technique, process or clinical results.
-We hope that applicants will also use this list to guide them in deciding what to include in the reports of their work and not use it in such a way as to skew or constrain their own way of conveying what is essential to each individual case.
+In its review of an application, the Certification Committee assesses the presence of the clinical skills, summarized below, as evidence of competent analytic work by the applicant.
+Some skills are more specifically analytic than others, and many of the skills overlap.
+Skills may be revealed indirectly through the narrative of the work and need not necessarily be articulated directly in the written or oral reports.
+While applicants may use this list to guide them in deciding what to include in the reports of their work, they should not use it in such a way as to skew or constrain their own way of conveying what is essential to each individual case.

 1. Assessment and Diagnostic Skills.
 The analyst: